Barry V. L. Potter: Career and research

 In 2020-2021 a themed journal issue was dedicated to Professor Potter entitled: "From Cell Signalling to Anticancer Drug Discovery".

-As of January 2023, Potter has published more than 550 articles in peer-reviewed journals, with many of his papers appearing in highly selective journals and is inventor of 45 granted US patents.
-His work has been cited over 22,000 times and he has an h-index of 72 and an i10 index of 407.
+As of 2025, Potter has published more than 550 articles in peer-reviewed journals, with many of his papers appearing in highly selective journals and is inventor of 45 granted US patents.
+His work has been cited ca. 24,000 times and he has an h-index of 76 and an i10 index of 430.